 Where practical, facilities are recommended to fit within the existing roadway, either by narrowing excessively wide travel lanes, reallocating travel lanes where vehicles volumes exceeded the current number of travel lanes, or reallocating on-street parking.
-Where the existing roadbed was insufficient to accommodate a bicycle facility, either more involved construction measures are recommended (such as moving curb lines), or a suitable parallel route was identified to minimize diversion.
-In some cases, as projects are refined, additional right-of-way acquisition may be required to implement the recommended facility.
+Where the existing roadbed was insufficient to accommodate a bicycle facility, either more involved construction measures are recommended (such as moving curb lines), or suitable parallel route was identified to minimize diversion.